ogivuk/learning/tdd-django/README.md

 * HttpResponse - a class which object is a response of view function.
     * content - the content of the response in raw bytes that would be sent down the wire to the user’s browser.
         * decode(_encoding_) - a function that converts the raw content into the string of HTML that’s being sent to the user.
+    * context - a dictionary that contains the context being passed into the render function.

 django.shortcuts
 * render(HttpRequest, _templateName_, _variables_) - a function that renders the given template with the given variables (as a dictionary) and returns a HttpResponse.